Momentum-Team-13/js-calculator-part-1-mnrolando3/notes.md

 Math works using eval
 Next steps:
-Change clear variable
+Change clear variable - N/A
-Add clear into loop
+Add clear into loop - DONE
-Fix result box to round or wrap so all digits can be seen Update eval to math.eval?
+Fix result box to round or wrap so all digits can be seen (fits 11 characters) Update eval to math.eval?
 - Add parenthesis, percent, and exponent options Include 0 on leading decimal?